-VOLUNTEERING OR DOING AN INTERNSHIP AT YOUTH AND SHELTER SERVICES
+VOLUNTEERING OR INTERNING AT YOUTH AND SHELTER SERVICES

 Volunteers and interns are special individuals who give without asking anything in return.
 Please consider sharing your time and talents to help youth in your community.